 The Devil’s Garden Wild Horse Territory in the Modoc National Forest contains one of California’s largest and most significant remaining mustang populations.
 Despite being protected under federal law, these horses have been under attack.

-In 2012, the U.S. Forest Service, which manages the Devil’s Garden Wild Horse Territory, significantly reduced the size of the mustangs’ habitat.
-AWHC sued, joined by Return to Freedom and advocate Carla Bowers.
+In 2012, the U.S. Forest Service, which manages the Devil’s Garden Wild Horse Territory in the Modoc National Forest near Alturas, significantly reduced the size of the mustangs’ habitat.
+AWHC sued.
 Represented by the Animal Legal Defense Fund and our legal team at Meyer Glitzenstein and Eubanks, we prevailed last October when the DC Circuit Court of Appeals vacated the Forest Service’s decision to cut out the middle section of the territory.